jlouis/etorrent/documentation/bep-12-15-interaction.md

 This schema designates an UDP capable tracker running at domain.com.
 Note the deliberate omission of the path-component from the URL.
 There is none for the UDP method.
 Trackers supplying an udp:// schema MUST answer on UDP.
-A tracker MAY choose to supply both the http:// and udp:// schemas at the same time.
+A torrent file MAY choose to supply both the http:// and udp:// schemas at the same time for trackers.

+The udp:// schema MAY be used in any tier in a BEP-12 multi-tracker designation anywhere in the lists of individual tiers.

 ### Equivalence

 An http:// and udp:// schema are considered to be equivalent, provided they have the same domain name.
 Otherwise they are considered to be different.

-## Torrent file handling

-As per the BEP-12 spec, we are given a list of tiers

-   T1, T1, T3, ...

-where each Tn contains a list of tracker urls for that tier.
-The rule from BEP-12 to shuffle each tier still applies in this BEP.
-Clients MUST shuffle the list.
-This is to make sure we still load balance trackers evenly among clients.

 ## Client handling